 Experimental control computer

-Use an experimental control computer that is connected to the EEG system, the TMS stimulator, the real-time device, and the neuronavigation system.
+Use an experimental control computer that is connected to the EEG system, the TMS device, the real-time device, and the neuronavigation system.

 NOTE: The EEG software controls the EEG amplifier system, sets parameters, and starts and stops EEG data archiving.
-The TMS stimulator can be remote-controlled to change stimulation parameters (intensity, current direction, etc.) with a remote-control toolbox25.
+The TMS device can be remote-controlled to change stimulation parameters (intensity, current direction, etc.) with a remote-control toolbox25.

 Remotely control the real-time device to set the desired trigger conditions.